sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Continuous Integration](https://cloud.google.com/solutions/devops/devops-tech-deployment-automation)*

-According to the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), to improve the **deployment automation**, teams should document existing deployment processes and incrementality simplify and automate them.
+Based on the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), to improve the **deployment automation**, teams should document existing deployment processes and incrementality simplify and automate them.

 The following actions are required for this approach: